danidiaz/red-black-record/README.md

   [this post](https://www.cs.kent.ac.uk/people/staff/smk/redblack/rb.html).

 * Besides depending on sop-core, I have copied and adapted code from it.
-In particular the `KeysValuessAll` typeclass is a version of the `All` typeclass from sop-core.
+In particular the `KeysValuesAll` typeclass is a version of the `All` typeclass from sop-core.

 * [Surgery for data